 A. Well, take this gentleman’s name.
 Telemann, does that ring a bell?
-Georg Philipp Telemann was a German baroque composer, a contemporary of Bach and Handel who mastered at least a dozen musical instruments.
+Georg Phillip Telemann was a German Baroque composer, a contemporary of Bach and Handel who mastered at least a dozen musical instruments.
 He pioneered musical constructs like counterpoint and fugue.
 And he probably composed as much music in his lifetime as anybody in history, despite his family’s insistence that he study law instead.
 The gentleman in this story spells his name Telemann, with a double “n.”
 Maybe that’s just a coincidence, but even if so, it’s worth a casual comment about his musically famous name.
 It may go nowhere, but it could lead to a very interesting conversation.

 You have a powerful advantage over medics who left the field, say, 10 years ago.
 If you own a smart phone, you carry in your pocket the key to what would have been a great library even then.
 So, you have constant access to facts.
 All you need to turn facts into knowledge is a little curiosity and conscious thought.
 Think about what EMTs do every day, on every call.
 An EMT’s most basic job is to notice stuff and then wonder about it.
 And, there in that compartment of yours, you have access to the minds of, what?
-A thousand people a year who have nothing better to do than share their experience with you.
+A thousand people a year whom have nothing better to do than share their experience with you.
 All they want in return is a listener’s ear.
 That, and maybe a little kindness.

 See, you may not have a degree from Cambridge or Dartmouth (or perhaps you do), but plenty of people with fine educations have never had access to the perspective, understanding and collective wisdom that you do as a result of your work.
 Being a street medic can be a rich, lifelong experience.

-Q. Hmm, I have to say I never thought about my work in quite that way.
+Q. Hmmm, I have to say I never thought about my work in quite that way.
 But how can you interact with people like the one in this example?
 If somebody doesn’t want to talk, you can’t force them to engage you.